Keith Haring: Exhibitions

-During his lifetime, Haring had over 50 solo exhibitions, and was represented by well-known galleries such as the Tony Shafrazi Gallery and the Leo Castelli Gallery.
+From 1982 to 1989, Haring was featured in more than 100 solo and group exhibitions and produced more than 50 public artworks for charities, hospitals, day care centers, and orphanages.
+He was represented by well-known galleries such as the Tony Shafrazi Gallery and the Leo Castelli Gallery.
 Since his death, has been featured in over 150 exhibitions around the world.
 He has also been the subject of several international retrospectives.

 Haring had his first solo exhibition at Westbeth Painters Space in February 1981.
 That month he also participated in New York/New Wave exhibit at MoMA PS1.
 Later that year he had a solo exhibition in the Hal Bromm Gallery, followed by his breakthrough exhibition at the Tony Shafrazi Gallery in 1982.
 That same year, he took part in documenta 7 in Kassel as well as Public Art Fund's Messages to the Public series in which he created work for a Spectacolor billboard in Times Square.
 In 1983, Haring contributed work to the Whitney Biennial and the São Paulo Biennial.
-He also had solo exhibitions at the Fun Gallery, Galerie Watari in Tokyo, and his second show the Tony Shafarzi Gallery.
+He also had solo exhibitions at the Fun Gallery, Galerie Watari in Tokyo, and his second show the Tony Shafrazi Gallery.

-In 1984, Haring participated in the group show Arte di Frontiera: New York Graffiti in Italy.
+In 1984, Haring participated in the group shaddow Arte di Frontiera: New York Graffiti in Italy.
 He participated in the Venice Biennale in 1984 and 1986.
-In 1985, the CAPC in Bordeaux opened an exhibition of his works, and he took part in the Paris Biennial.
+In 1985, Haring took part in the Paris Biennial and he had his first solo museum exhibition at the CAPC musée d'art contemporain in Bordeaux.
 In 1986, three of Haring's sculptures were placed at Dag Hammarskjöld Plaza outside the United Nations headquarters.
 Two of the works were displayed at Riverside Park from May 1988 to May 1989.
 In 1991–92, Haring's Figure Balancing on Dog was displayed in Dante Park in Manhattan.

 In 1996, a retrospective at the Museum of Contemporary Art Australia was the first major exhibition of his work in Australia.
 His art was the subject of a 1997 retrospective at the Whitney Museum of American Art in New York, curated by Elisabeth Sussman.
 The Public Art Fund, in collaboration with the Estate of Keith Haring, organized a multi-site installation of his outdoor sculptures at Central Park's Doris C. Freedman Plaza and along the Park Avenue Malls.
 This public exhibition occurred simultaneously with the retrospective at the Whitney.
+The sculptures later traveled to the West Coast in 1998.
+The San Francisco Arts Commission displayed 10 sculptures around San Francisco to coincide with Haring's retrospective at the San Francisco Museum of Modern Art.
+The city of West Hollywood and Haring's estate also presented his sculptures on Santa Monica Boulevard.